-- a.
-On February 26, 2009, CGI's BOD ratified the new Service Agreement with IQHPC with a revised fee equivalent to 3% of all billed expenses effective January 1, 2009. - In January 2016, CGI and IQHPC entered into a new Service Agreement where IQPHC will pay CGI the agreed specific rate that corresponds the type of medical staff deployed to a facility.
+a.
+On February 26, 2009, CGI's BOD ratified the new Service Agreement with IQHPC with a revised fee equivalent to 3% of all billed expenses effective January 1, 2009.

+In January 2016, CGI and IQHPC entered into a new Service Agreement where IQPHC will pay CGI the agreed specific rate that corresponds the type of medical staff deployed to a facility.
 The term of the agreement is valid for a period of 36 months from the commencement date.
 Fees shall be billed upon deployment and are due within 30 days.
+Interest shall accrue at the rate of 2% per month on any unpaid balance.

+Service income recognized from the service agreement with IQHPC in 2016 and 2015 amounted to P11.11 million and P3.4 million, respectively.

-Interest shall accrue at the rate of 2% per month on any unpaid balance. - b.
-In the ordinary course of business, IQHPC enters into Service Agreements with U.S. hospitals and/or staffing agencies to provide services in relation to the placement of qualified Filipino nurses for full time employment in the U.S. The Service Agreement sets forth the rights, responsibilities, terms and conditions governing IQHPC's services, which include among others, training and procedural assistance in obtaining all required licensure examinations, obtaining U.S. permanent residence status and eventual placement of the nurses to the U.S. hospitals and/or agency.
+b.
+In the ordinary course of business, IQHPC enters into Service Agreements with U.S. hospitals and/ or staffing agencies to provide services in relation to the placement of qualified Filipino nurses for full time employment in the U.S. The Service Agreement sets forth the rights, responsibilities, terms and conditions governing IQHPC's services, which include among others, training and procedural assistance in obtaining all required licensure examinations, obtaining U.S. permanent residence status and eventual placement of the nurses to the U.S. hospitals and/or agency.

 As of December 31, 2016 and 2015, IQHPC has outstanding Service Agreements with different U.S. hospitals and one with a staffing agency.
-Service income recognized in 2016, 2015, and 2014 amounted to ₱11.1 million, ₱3.6 million, and ₱3.4 million, respectively.
+Service income recognized in 2016, 2015, and 2014 amounted to P11.1 million, P3.6 million, and P3.4 million, respectively.

 c.
 CGI entered into a non-cancellable operating lease covering certain offices.
 The lease has terms ranging up to three years, with renewal options and includes annual escalation rates of 5% to 10%.
-In 2015, the lease agreement was renewed for a one-year term ending July 31, 2017.
+In 2015, the lease agreement was renewed for one-year term ending June 15, 2016.
+In 2016, the Company decided to terminate the agreement upon end of the lease term on June 15, 2016.

-The future minimum rentals payable under the non-cancellable operating lease within one year from the balance sheet date amounted to ₱1.9 million and ₱1.7 million as of December 31, 2016 and 2015, respectively.
+The future minimum rentals payable under the non-cancellable operating lease within one year from the balance sheet date amounted to P1.8 million as of December 31, 2016 and 2015.

-Rent expense in 2016, 2015 and 2014 amounted to ₱3.0 million, ₱2.8 million, and ₱2.8 million, respectively.
+Rent expense in 2016, 2015 and 2014 amounted to ₽3.0 million, ₽2.8 million, and ₽2.8 million, respectively.